bentoBAUX/bentobaux.github.io/_posts/2025-02-21-procedural-terrain-with-diamond-square-in-unity.md

 math: true
 ---

+I explored and developed various lighting models in HLSL for Unity, ranging from the simple Lambertian shader to more complex microfacet-based models like Oren-Nayar and Cook-Torrance

 ![Preview](/assets/img/diamond-square/preview.jpg)

 In this project, I implemented the Diamond-Square Algorithm to generate procedural terrains in Unity.
 The algorithm is a fractal-based technique that creates realistic, randomised heightmaps, perfect for terrains in games and simulations.